AnirudhVIyer/Chatbot_Movies_Dialogues/README.md

 - Models are loaded automatically based on the config variables
 - Run main.predict()
 - Interact with the chatbot as you wish!

+#About data folder
+-Training according to this should locally create a Data folder -Data Folder will contain checkpoints for the trained model -Once trained, can predict
+- data folder too large to commit